Pitt-RAS/Sailbot_ROS/src/sailbot_sim/README.md

 ## Using the simulator

-To command the boat heading, publish a Float32 containing the new absolute heading of the boat on `/cmd_heading` in radians.
+To command the boat heading, publish a Int32 containing the new absolute heading of the boat on `/cmd_heading` in degrees.
 In the simulator, the boat will turn to this heading at a constant rotational rate.
 The velocity of the boat will always be determined through the polar plot.

 Here is a simple example of publishing a fixed heading: